 Aynakic gulets feature a design that prioritizes spacious cabin size above all else.
 Unlike karpuzkic, aynakic gulets have a flat stern and overall blocky design.
 While this causes the boat to be less seaworthy during storms and bad weather, this won’t be an issue during the holiday season.

-Tirhandil gulets have a form unique to the Aegean sea.
+Tirhandil gulets have a form unique to the Aegean Sea.
 Unlike karpuzkic and aynakic gulets, tirhandils have a long and narrow stern.
 They represent the oldest form of gulets.
-Compared to other types of gulets, they’re smaller, have modest-sized cabins, however, they’re also more seaworthy.
+Compared to other types of gulets, they’re smaller and have modest-sized cabins, however, they’re also more seaworthy.